kkalera/kkalera/README.md

 # 👋 Hi , I’m Kenneth.

 ## About me
-I'm a self taught developer working on personal besides my day job as a crane operator.
+I'm a self taught developer working on personal projects and studying data science @ Turing College besides my day job as a crane operator.

-Mostly interested in working on ML projects to medical and vision based problems.
+Mostly interested in working on ML projects for medical and vision based problems.

 <!---